When naming specific beneficiaries for your Nolo’s Online Will, follow these general rules:

 Naming groups can cause confusion and leaves the language of your will up to interpretation.
 Instead, make your wishes as clear as possible by listing each person's name.
 If a beneficiary dies, or a new beneficiary is born, update your will to include or exclude that person.

-If you name two or more beneficiaries to share a specific bequest, you will be asked to specify each person's share.
+If you name two or more beneficiaries to share a specific bequest, you will be asked to specify each beneficiary's share.

 You probably want to avoid possible tiffs among your beneficiaries.
 So the property you plan to leave them should be easy to divide—a sum of money or an investment portfolio.
 Or it should be property that you intend to be sold so that the proceeds can be split, such as undeveloped real estate or a valuable collection.
 For property that requires discretion to divide it may be wiser to leave items separately.